secbrief/secbrief.github.io/_posts/2014-07-14-agricultural-bioterrorism-a-threat-assessment.md

 Also within the USDA, there are networks of laboratories created to “protect against animal, plant, food, and general bioterrorism issues.”[^67] The main purpose of these networks are to identify and detect “deliberate or accidental disease” outbreaks.[^68] The networks are organized under the National Plant Diagnostic Network (NPDN) and the National Animal Health Laboratory Network (NAHL).
 The NPDN, stood up by the National Institute of Food and Agriculture (NIFA), formerly the Cooperative State Research, Education, and Extension Service (CSREES), is a network led by five regional labs and one support lab at Cornell University, University of Florida, Michigan State University, Kansas State University, University of California at Davis, and Texas Tech University (supporting) with the objective of establishing “a functional national network of existing diagnostic laboratories to rapidly and accurately detect and report plant diseases of national interest, particularly those pathogens that have the potential to be intentionally introduced through bioterrorism.”[^69]

-The NAHL is a collaborative effort between APHIS, NIFA , and the American Association of Veterinary Laboratory Diagnosticians (AAVL).[^70] The network consists of laboratories which “focus on different diseases, using common testing methods and software platforms to process diagnostic requests and share information.”[^71] The USDA’s National Veterinary Services Laboratories (NVSL) at the federal level and state university laboratories work together to “perform routine diagnostic tests for endemic animal diseases as well as targeted surveillance and response testing for foreign animal diseases.”[^72] All with the goal of adding “support of routine and emergency animal disease diagnosis” to include bioterrorism incidents.[^73] Of importance, but outside of the USDA and still working towards detecting and diagnosing outbreaks of disease are: the CDCled Laboratory Response Network (LRN) and the joint Food and Drug Administration (FDA)/Food Safety and Inspection Service (FSIS) Food Emergency Response Network (FERN).[^74]
+The NAHL is a collaborative effort between APHIS, NIFA , and the American Association of Veterinary Laboratory Diagnosticians (AAVL).[^70] The network consists of laboratories which “focus on different diseases, using common testing methods and software platforms to process diagnostic requests and share information.”[^71] The USDA’s National Veterinary Services Laboratories (NVSL) at the federal level and state university laboratories work together to “perform routine diagnostic tests for endemic animal diseases as well as targeted surveillance and response testing for foreign animal diseases.”[^72] All with the goal of adding “support of routine and emergency animal disease diagnosis” to include bioterrorism incidents.[^73] Of importance, but outside of the USDA and still working towards detecting and diagnosing outbreaks of disease are: the CDC-led Laboratory Response Network (LRN) and the joint Food and Drug Administration (FDA)/Food Safety and Inspection Service (FSIS) Food Emergency Response Network (FERN).[^74]

 #### <u>DEPARTMENT OF HOMELAND SECURITY</u> ####